vbarbarosh/workflows/poll/README.md

 # Long polling

-A workflow for monitoring the output queue and either processing messages or sleeping if the queue is empty.
+A workflow for monitoring the output queue and either processing messages or sleeping briefly if the queue is empty:

 - 📥 Shift items from a queue,
 - ⚙️ process them,